Input CaptureπŸ”—

 )

-Create a capture input session.
+Create an input capture session.

 Supported keys in the options vardict include: